benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ### Send the Fulfillment Offerings Request

 There are two ways to get a list of Fulfillment Offerings.
-You can make a PUT request to get the Fulfillment Offerings for each item in cart.
+You can make a PUT request to get the Fulfillment Offerings for each item in Cart.
 This is discussed in **Option 1** below.
 You can also make a GET request to get a cached version of Fulfillment Offerings for each size of an item in Cart, such as on a Product Display Page.
 This is discussed in **Option 2** below.

 #### OPTION 1: Send a PUT request